Tughril I

-Before the advent of the Seljuks, Persia was divided between several warring local powers, such as the Saffarids, Buyids, Kakuyids, and Ghaznavids.
+Tughril’s legacy was the administrative model he created, which was composed of the Turkic political tradition, the region’s customary administrative principles, and the religious legitimacy derived from the Abbasid Caliphate.
+This model reshaped the institution of sultanate into a form of absolute rule endowed with extraordinary authority.
+This form of rule overshadowed the worldly power of the caliph, recognizing only his spiritual leadership.
+Consequently, the caliph was compelled to submit to Tughril’s demands.
+Before the advent of the Seljuks, Iran was divided between several warring local powers, such as the Buyids, Kakuyids and Ghaznavids.
 As a result, it suffered from continuous war and destruction.
 However, under Tughril peace and prosperity were brought to the country and to Mesopotamia, a transition that was further reinforced due to the Seljuks' assimilation to Iranian-Muslim culture.

 Name

 "Tughril" was the Old Turkic word for a bird of prey, possibly the Crested goshawk.
 In early Turkic history and culture, starting from the Uyghur Khaganate and onwards, it was used as a personal name.